Guide to Student Privacy Rights

 14. How will I know if my child is subject to University disciplinary action?

 Student disciplinary records are protected documents under the Family Education Rights and Privacy Act (FERPA).
 FERPA is federal legislation designed to ensure and protect the privacy rights of students.
 Generally, you will not be privy to the discipline record or any subsequent disciplinary action taken against your student unless your student gives the university written consent to disclose the information.
 There are exceptions to FERPA that allow the university to inform parents of disciplinary actions and/or records.
 The exception(s) include any alcohol or drug offense committed by students under the age of 21 and when the student poses a significant threat or danger to themselves or the university community.
 MTSU notifies parents of all drug and alcohol offenses via U.S. Mail.
-Students may opt to sign a FERPA release form releasing their parent(s) to speak with staff members in the Office of Judicial Affairs.
+Students may opt to sign a FERPA release form releasing their parent(s) to speak with staff members in the Office of Student Conduct.
 Forms are available in that office.

 15. I've heard that FERPA allows notice to the public if a student commits a crime of violence.
 What